-- Maintains a thorough and current knowledge of professional counseling theory and practice. - Maintains and communicates a thorough knowledge of College and university programs, policies, procedures, and other advising requirements that affect student success and goal attainment. - Provides a broad range of counseling services designed to enhance student success.
-Provides a broad range of corecer devidenment services designed to enhance student success. - Provides a broad range of career development services designed to enhance student success.
-Supports the orientation of new students. - Provides a broad range of assessment services designed to enhance student success. - Provides students with a broad range of intervention and retention services designed to enhance student success. - Provides instructional services in support of counseling services and goals. - Supports the appropriate use of technology to enhance student access and increase the effectiveness and efficiency of student success services. - Consults with other faculty, College staff, community resources, and students to support student development goals. - Provides prospective and current students with information about College resources and services. - Develops up-to-date materials, procedures, training, and resources to support and improve College, campus, and student development goals and operations. - Advocates goals, programs, and services that support student development and success and participates in related planning. - Identifies student needs and refers students to appropriate internal and external resources. - Contributes to efforts to evaluate services and programs.
+Maintains a thorough and current knowledge of professional counseling theory and practice.
+Maintains and communicates a thorough knowledge of College and university programs, policies, procedures, and other advising requirements that affect student success and goal attainment.
+Provides a broad range of counseling services designed to enhance student success.
+Provides a broad range of career development services designed to enhance student success.
+Supports the orientation of new students.
+Provides a broad range of assessment services designed to enhance student success.
+Provides students with a broad range of intervention and retention services designed to enhance student success.
+Provides instructional services in support of counseling services and goals.
+Supports the appropriate use of technology to enhance student access and increase the effectiveness and efficiency of student success services.
+Consults with other faculty, College staff, community resources, and students to support student development goals.
+Provides prospective and current students with information about College resources and services.
+Develops up-to-date materials, procedures, training, and resources to support and improve College, campus, and student development goals and operations.
+Advocates goals, programs, and services that support student development and success and participates in related planning.
+Identifies student needs and refers students to appropriate internal and external resources.
+Contributes to efforts to evaluate services and programs.
+Exemplary Satisfactory Needs Improvement Unsatisfactory NA Rating: